jtownson/play-aggregator/readme.md

 This demo explores a potential solution that has three key features

-- The webapp as an abstract aggregator, with one controller for all endpoints (i.e., all endpoints that share the _Ok(aTin, someBeans)_ implementation above).
+- An abstract (business + cms) aggregator, with one controller for all endpoints (i.e., all endpoints that share the _Ok(aTin, someBeans)_ implementation above).
 - All site content and *markup* schemes defined in the CMS.
 This affords all the flexibility offered by the CMS (of sharing/forking markup between pages/sites).
 This avoids hardcoding a snapshot of this scheme in a webapp.
 - REST-based business data coming, as *json*, from HTTP service components.
 The *HTML* rendering/markup for the business data is also defined in the CMS.
-The business tier in this demo maintains the <esi> or <html> style shown in Chris James's play-esi.
-(As far as the aggregator is concerned, the business tier could be any REST API on the internet).
+The business tier in this demo maintains the esi or html style shown in Chris James's play-esi.
+(As far as the aggregator is concerned, the business tier can be any REST API on the internet).

 For me, the spike also served for learning more about Scala and Play.
 Apache velocity is used as the template language, so it shows how to implement a template plugin for Play.